confluentinc/migration-workshops/hosted-kafka-to-enterprise-migration/README.md

   * **Terraform (v1.9.5+)** - The demo resources are automatically created using [Terraform](https://www.terraform.io).
 In addition to having Terraform installed locally, you will need to provide your cloud provider credentials so Terraform can create and manage the resources for you.
   * **AWS CLI** - Terraform uses the AWS CLI to manage AWS resources
-  * **Go (v1.24+)** - Install using this [link](https://go.dev/doc/install)
-  * **Make** - Required to utilize the KCP CLI

 ## Setup

-### Create Confluent Cloud Account and API Key

-1. Head over to the [Confluent Cloud signup page](https://confluent.cloud/signup) and sign up for a new account.

-2. Watch your inbox for a confirmation email.
-Once you get the email, follow the link to proceed.

-3. At this point, you will be asked to create a cluster. **You can skip this step, as we will set up all required resources in the workshop.**

-4. Go to the [API keys page](https://confluent.cloud/settings/api-keys).
-You can also navigate to the API keys page by expanding the sidebar menu in the Confluent Cloud Console and selecting API keys.

-5. Click **Add API key**.

-6. Select **My account** for the API key.
-Then, select **Next**

-7. Select **Cloud resource management** as the resource scope for the API key.
-Then, select **Next**.

-8. Give the API Key a name, then select **Next**.

-7. Click **Create API key**.
-Then, **make sure you download the API key on this page.
-If you forget, you'll need to create a new key to download the values.**

 ### Provision source resources